 - To demonstrate regular attention to health and safety and the HOS’s ‘due diligence’ in meeting its responsibilities.

 - To enable HOS to identify measures to continually improve its health and safety management.

 12.3 Implementation and operation

 Monitoring of HOS health and safety arrangements will be carried out by regular inspections/checks of the working areas to identify whether risk control measures are effective and whether any further action is needed to improve safety.

-An annual report will be prepared for the Ombudsman and Leadership Team that details the monitoring and actions taken, and any recommendations for improving our overall approach to health and safety.
-This will also include the health and safety policy, updated as necessary, and the reviewed and revised organisational risk assessment.
+An annual report will be prepared for the Ombudsman and Leadership Team that details the monitoring undertaken and actions taken, and any recommendations for improving our overall approach to health and safety.